andreYoo/Adversarial_IFTN/README.md

 # Adversarial Image-to-Frequency Transform Network for Road Defect Detection
-Adversarially Learnt Image to Frequency Transform Network (Implemented with Py36 and Pytorch)
+Toy example for 'Adversarially Learnt Image to Frequency Transform Network' (Implemented with Py36 and Pytorch)

+File configuration